Quick facts about Bocas Del Toro

 Balboa: equivalent to the American Dollar.
 The American Dollar is freely used in the country.
-There are no Balboa bills, only coins, that are equal to the American coins in size and value.
+There are no Balboa bills, only coins equal to American coins in size and value.

 9.883 inhabitants (2000 census) is the population of the islands.

-There is only one bank in Bocas del Toro, a branch of the National Bank of Panama, in the Government House street.
-Open Mondays to Fridays from 8:00 am to 2:00 pm, and Saturdays from 9:00 am to 12:00 pm.
+There is only one bank in Bocas del Toro, a branch of the National Bank of Panama on Government House street.
+Open Mondays to Fridays from 8:00 am to 2:00 pm and Saturdays from 9:00 am to 12:00 pm.
 Cash can be obtained through one of their three ATMs or at the ATM on the Mani Street

 IMMIGRATION – Visa